Unemployment insurance benefits replace part of the income you lose when you become unemployed.

 For more FAQ and information on unemployment insurance, visit the Idaho Department of Labor's blog idaho@work.

-If you were unable to find your answer using the FAQs above, you may contact a claim specialist.
+If you were unable to find your answer using the FAQs above, you may call the 800 number during the hours listed below.

 For questions that need immediate attention.
 Hours are Monday to Friday from 8 a.m. to 5 p.m.
-Mountain Time, excluding holidays.
+Mountain Time.

 An Equal Opportunity Employer and Service Provider